v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: September 12, 2019

+**Today's Progress**: Today I had an interview for the Java role that I am extremely excited about!
+I would absolutely love to work for this company because I know that the possibilities would be endless and that I would learn so much!
+I'm definitely up for the challenge!!!
+I also finished my remake of my To-Do application.
+I'm pretty happy with the outcome and feel like it's a lot more dynamic this time around.
+I'm sure there could be some changes done but I'm going to continue on to the next project.
+I achieved what I wanted to with it, which was to take a more Object Oriented approach and break it into smaller pieces!

+**Thoughts:** I'll be spending my weekend in Java.
+Reviewing is bringing a lot of stuff back to my brain, but I've just been so heavily focused on JavaScript concepts.
+So tomorrow I will continue with my review and code some more!
+I'm going to start reviewing backend concepts because I think a lot of it has vanished from my brain and I need to find it again!

+### Day 15: September 11, 2019

+**Today's Progress**: I spent the day reviewing Java terms/definitions and just reviewing for interviews!
+Nothing too crazy!
+Lots of flash cards and trying to research/understand specific concepts.

+**Thoughts:** I really need to review a lot of Java backend.
+I haven't touched it in a few weeks and I know I'm rusty for sure.

 ### Day 14: September 10, 2019

 **Today's Progress**: Again another busy day and not a ton of coding!
 Scheduled all of my checkup Dr appts this week and needed to take my doggo to the vet, so busy busy!
 I messed around with Vue for a little bit this morning after I woke up.
 I got 2 emails/calls today for 2 more interviews this week!
 One is my 4th interview with a company, the other is my first.
 I'm extremely excited for both!
 Both are Java roles, so I spent some time tonight reviewing a little Java.
 Tomorrow will be a full Java review day!